-NYPD Members Charged In Alleged Prostitution, Gambling Ring Face Arraignment
+'Tarnished Shields': NYPD Members Charged In Alleged Prostitution, Gambling Ring Face Arraignment

 Sources said more than 40 civilians were also being sought for their alleged participation in the illegal activities.

 The Queens County District Attorney will handle the prosecution of the case.
-More details are expected to be announced at a press conference Thursday afternoon.